galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Introduction

 \section{Introduction}

 The field of stellar streams is currently in a golden era.
-The field has increasingly grown and all but exploded in the last decade \citep[see e.g.][]{Helmi2020,GrillmairCarlin2016}, thanks to deep wide-area photometric surveys (SDSS, PS-1, DES) and, more recently, to the amazing possibilities opened by the all-sky astrometric information provided by the \Gaia\ mission since its Second Data Release \citep[DR2][]{GaiaCol_2018_DR2_survey}.
+It has increasingly grown and all but exploded in the last decade \citep[see e.g.][]{GrillmairCarlin2016,Helmi2020}, thanks to deep wide-area photometric surveys \citep[SDSS, PS-1, DES][]{Grillmair2009,Bernard2016,Grillmair2017_south,Shipp2018} and, more recently, to the amazing possibilities opened by the all-sky astrometric information provided by the \Gaia\ mission since its Second Data Release \citep[DR2][]{GaiaCol_2018_DR2_survey,Malhan2018,Ibata2021}.
 The availability of widespread kinematic information is having a tremendous impact.
-From the observational standpoint, enabling a large number of new stellar stream discoveries (see Table~\ref{t:super_summary_table} for a complete list), revealing relationships between streams far apart \citep[e.g. Orphan/Chenab, ATLAS/Aliqa Uma][]{Koposov2019,Li2021}, linking known streams (Fimbulthul, Gj\"oll, Fj\"orm) to their globular cluster progenitors \citep[$\omega$~Cen, NGC~3201, M68][]{Ibata2019_OCen,Palau2019,Palau2021}; while at the same time revealing exciting features like gaps in GD-1 potentially due to dark matter subhalos \citep{PriceWhelanBonaca2018_gd1,Bonaca2019_gd1}, and (at first) unexpected features like the misalignment of velocities with stream tracks found first in the Orphan-Chenab stream \citep{Koposov2019} and later observed in several of the Dark Energy Survey streams\citep{Shipp2018}, now thought to be perturbations caused by a recent close passage of the Large Magellanic Cloud \citep{Erkal2019,Shipp2020}.
-At the same time, from the theoretical standpoint, it is now making it feasible to advance some of the astrophysical questions that have long motivated interest in stellar streams, like reconstructing the assembly history of the Milky Way \citep{Naidu2020,Bonaca2021,Malhan2022}, inferring the shape and mass of its dark matter halo \citep{Vasiliev2021b,Cautun2020} and constraining properties of dark matter subhaloes \citep{Erkal2017,Banik2021,Bonaca2020,Bonaca2019_gd1}.
+From the observational standpoint, enabling a large number of new stellar stream discoveries (see Table~\ref{t:super_summary_table} for a complete list), revealing relationships between streams far apart \citep[e.g. Orphan/Chenab, ATLAS/Aliqa Uma][]{Koposov2019,Li2021}, linking known streams (Fimbulthul, Gj\"oll, Fj\"orm) to their globular cluster progenitors \citep[$\omega$~Cen, NGC~3201, M68][]{Ibata2019_OCen,Ibata2021,Palau2019,Palau2021}; while at the same time revealing intriguing features like gaps, "spurs", a "cocoon" and a "blob" in GD-1 some potentially due to dark matter subhalos \citep{PriceWhelanBonaca2018_gd1,Bonaca2019_gd1,Malhan2019,deBoer2020}, and (at first) unexpected features like the misalignment of velocities with stream tracks found first in the Orphan-Chenab stream \citep{Koposov2019} and later observed in several of the Dark Energy Survey streams \citep{Shipp2018}, now thought to be perturbations caused by a recent close passage of the Large Magellanic Cloud \citep{Erkal2019,Shipp2020}.
+At the same time, from the theoretical standpoint, it is now making it feasible to advance some of the astrophysical questions that have long motivated interest in stellar streams, like reconstructing the assembly history of the Milky Way \citep[e.g.][]{Naidu2020,Bonaca2021,Malhan2022}, inferring the shape and mass of its dark matter halo \citep{Malhan2019_potential,Reino2021,Vasiliev2021b,Cautun2020} and constraining properties of dark matter subhaloes \citep{Erkal2017,Bonaca2019_gd1,Bonaca2020,Banik2021,Malhan2021_dm,Gialluca2021}.